yuriever/yuriever.github.io/docs/lightnovel/spinor-helicity.md

 ## Conventions

-We set up the conventions of spinor helicity formalism in a signature-independent way, mainly following [@Dreiner:2008tw,@Elvang:2015rqa,@Srednicki:2007qs].
+We set up the conventions of spinor helicity formalism in a signature-independent way.

 It is noteworthy that while the choice of convention for physical observables is purely a "gauge", it propagates along computations.
 From the perspective of programming, this is actually a nonlocal effect that should be encapsulated within different modules.
 Therefore, we align our spinor conventions to the particle physics literature, ensuring they remain independent of the metric signature.